 Decide on the length of your cadence.
 A typical B2B cadence runs for two to four weeks with 8 to 12 touchpoints.
 This gives you enough time to make an impression without overwhelming your prospect.
 The key is to find a balance that feels persistent but respectful of their time.

-Step 3: Map Your Touchpoints
+Step 3: Map Out Your Touchpoints

 Now, plan the sequence of your outreach.
 This is your playbook for the next few weeks.
 A good approach is to start with a highly personalized touch and then vary your channels.
 For example, you could start with a personalized email on Day 1, follow with a LinkedIn connection request on Day 3, and make a phone call on Day 5.